natcap/invest.users-guide/source/fisheries.rst

 To specify migration, the user includes a separate matrix for each age (or stage) when migration occurs (e.g., in the lobster model, lobster migrate between ages 2 and 3 only, so only 1 migration matrix is included).
 These matrices, stored within a single folder, are selected under “migration matrix CSV folder” in the model interface.
 Note that movements within subregions (for instance, ontogenetic shifts between different habitat types) may be implicitly included in the model by altering age-specific survival rates to reflect availability of recipient habitat (see habitat dependency section).
 Within subregion movements do not require a migration matrix.

 Spiny lobster is the only sample model that includes migration, which occurs as lobster move from mangroves and seagrasses to corals between ages 2 and 3.
-The proportion of age 2s that migrate from one subregion to another is determined by a distance decay function weighted by the amount of coral habitat in each subregion.
+The proportion of age 2s that migrates from one subregion to another is determined by a distance decay function weighted by the amount of coral habitat in each subregion.
 For example, if there are 2 subregions and one is replete with coral, more of the age 2 lobster will migrate to that subregion than the other (for details see Arkema et al. *in review*).

 Survival from Natural Mortality
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^